gabecreates/timesgroup-api/data/pages/home.md

 ---
 tagline: Quality real estate through passion and responsibility
-firstFeaturedProject: Village Park Townhomes
+firstFeaturedProject: River Walk East
-secondFeaturedProject: Village Park Townhomes
+secondFeaturedProject: Riverside
-thirdFeaturedProject: Village Park Townhomes
+thirdFeaturedProject: River Park
 greenTagline: We build green
 greenText: >-
   Building green is an integral part of what quality means in the 21st Century.